up42/docs/source/up42-blocks/processing/ship-identification.rst

-This block annotates ship detection geometry features output by the `Ship Detection block <https://marketplace.up42.com/block/79e3e48c-d65f-4528-a6d4-e8d20fecc93c>`_ with ship metadata of the `Automatic Identification System (AIS) <https://en.wikipedia.org/wiki/Automatic_identification_system>`_, e.g. ship name, cargo, destination port etc.).
+This block annotates ship detection geometry features output by the `Ship Detection block <https://marketplace.up42.com/block/79e3e48c-d65f-4528-a6d4-e8d20fecc93c>`_ with ship metadata of the `Automatic Identification System (AIS) <https://en.wikipedia.org/wiki/Automatic_identification_system>`_, e.g. ship name, cargo, destination port, etc.
 The Ship Identification block can be run on top of the `Ship Detection workflow <build-first-workflow>`_ (Spot 6/7 Streaming, Tiling, Airbus Ship Detection).
 The Ship Identification block queries the
-`Exact Earth historical vessel points API <https://www.exactearth.com/technology/satellite-ais>`_ and fuses the data to the ship geometries in an iterative search approach.
+`Exact Earth historical vessel points API <https://www.exactearth.com/technology/satellite-ais>`_ and fuses the data to the ship geometries using iterative search.

-The AIS signals are queried in a selectable period around the satellite scene acquisition time (default period is the acquisition time plus/minus 15 minutes).
+The AIS signal is queried for a time range around the satellite scene acquisition date, with the default being the a range of 15 minutes centered at the scene acquisition date.
-Also, the maximum number of features to query can be select (default 1000).
+E.g., for an acquisition date of 2020-01-20T16:45:56Z the AIS query is performed for 2020-01-20T16:30:56Z to 2020-01-20T17:00:56Z.
+Additionally the maximum number of features to be queried can be set, with the default being 1000.
-The output is the UP42 data.json GeoJSON file containing the ship geometries with the fused ship metadata.
+The output is the UP42 `data.json` GeoJSON file containing the ship geometries with the fused ship metadata.

 Supported parameters